Bachelor of Arts in Linguistics

 At Brandeis, you will be part of a lively and close-knit community of students taught by research-active faculty dedicated to teaching and mentoring.
 Our faculty will encourage you to discover linguistic patterns for yourself, and to think deeply about language data and linguistic theories.
 Most of our classes beyond the introductory level are relatively small, allowing for active discussion and engagement with faculty as well as fellow students.

 Because of our emphasis on data-driven hypothesis testing, you will graduate with solid skills in data collection, critical thinking, analytical reasoning, and written and oral communication.
 Our program complements its core focus on theoretical generative linguistics with flexibility in elective choices.
-We offer core courses on phonological theory, syntactic theory, formal semantics, and formal pragmatics, as well as a range of electives in linguistics and related disciplines that include language and computation, speech and language pathology, cognitive science of language, and language and society.
+We offer core courses on phonological theory, syntactic theory, formal semantics, and formal pragmatics, which students can supplement with a range of electives in linguistics and related disciplines that include computational linguistics, psychology, philosophy, and anthropology, among others.

 While the emphasis within the major’s required courses is on the core empirical and theoretical subfields of the field, Brandeis is unusual among other linguistics programs in having a full computational linguistics curriculum alongside our theoretical linguistics courses, run by the same set of faculty.
 Qualified undergraduate students interested in computational linguistics are invited to take courses from this curriculum, and to opt to apply to our five-year combined Bachelor’s/Master of Science program in Computational Linguistics.